Dnyaneshvn/root/README.md

 # Know-How

-You can clone this repository and install it in your work folder to test our website of-line.
+You can clone this repository and install it in your work folder to test our website off-line.
 This is our way of doing things.
 Please do not push changes before testing.
 We validate our pages using W3 validator from time to time and we fix syntax errors.

+# Publish

+You can publish the content of this repository on windows using: publish.bat.
+This will copy over to the work folder all the necesary files that you need to start the website.
+Do not edit files in the work folder.
+You can publish over any time you make a modification or refetch the root repository.

 # Security

 Any abuse, spam, hidden ads or self promotion is not tolerated on our website.
-If we find such a contribution you will be corrected.
+If we find such a contribution you will be demted immediatly.
 Great power assume trust and responsability.
 We are professionals and we do this service with great cost.
-Do not breack our trust.
+Do not breack our trust!

 For questions and feedback join our Discord server.